-There are several options you can choose to determine how users proceed through your Guide steps.
+You can choose several options to determine how users proceed through your Guide steps.

-You can record two types of steps when recording: Explanation steps or Interaction steps.
+You can record two types of steps: Explanation or Interaction steps.

 The simplest Guides are a path of Explanation steps where users click Next in your Guide to proceed.

 There are two kinds of explanation steps, where you can proceed with the “Next” button:

 An explanation step where interaction is prevented (Interaction prevented)

 ℹ️ Explanation steps with interaction: prevented are considered optional and will be skipped if the element is not found.

 An explanation step where the end user should interact with the highlighted area (Interaction allowed)

 ℹ️ This step allows the User to interact with an element as many times as they want before moving to the next step.
 This could be used for elements that are self-explanatory and recording every element that does not make sense, e.g. date pickers.